neogeek/Unity-Snippets/Controllers/PlayerController-Platformer.md

 ### Variables

+- **groundTrigger** - An empty game object positioned at the bottom of the player object.
+Must be a child of the player object.
 - **groundLayers** - Layer mask with only the platforms and floors selected.
-- **groundTransform** - An empty game object positioned at the bottom of the player object.
-Must be a child of the player object.

 ```csharp
 using UnityEngine;